 - Azithromycin (an antibiotic) prevents bacterial superinfections of the lung.

-- Prednisone (a corticosteroid) reduces covid-related systemic inflammation.
+- Corticosteroids (prednisone, budesonide) reduce covid-related systemic inflammation.

 The early treatment of patients as soon as the first typical symptoms appear and even without a PCR test is essential to prevent progression of the disease.
 In contrast, isolating infected high-risk patients at home and without early treatment until they develop serious respiratory problems, as often happened during lockdowns, may be counterproductive.